nosan/embedded-cassandra-spring-boot-starter/CONTRIBUTING.md

-# Contributing to Embedded Cassandra [Spring Boot]
+# Contributing to Embedded Cassandra [Spring Boot Starter]

-`Embedded Cassandra [Spring Boot]` is released under the Apache 2.0 license.
+`Embedded Cassandra [Spring Boot Starter]` is released under the Apache 2.0 license.

 ## Contributions

-`Embedded Cassandra [Spring Boot]` welcomes contributions from everyone.
+`Embedded Cassandra [Spring Boot Starter]` welcomes contributions from everyone.

-Contributions to `Embedded Cassandra [Spring Boot]` should be made in the form of `GitHub pull requests`.
+Contributions to `Embedded Cassandra [Spring Boot Starter]` should be made in the form of `GitHub pull requests`.
 Each pull request will be reviewed by a contributor.

 ## Pull Request Checklist